mikifus/padland/README.md

 ## Opening a URL

-The user can now share an URL to the app in order to open it.
+The user can now share a URL to the app in order to open it.
 Keep in mind that the host server must be previously added, otherwise the URL will be considered unsafe.

 ## Current version
 3.0